Marjorieccc/Johnny-Library/README.md

 TBC: screenshots

-This application features basic functionalities, including resource reservation for books and DVDs, and the ability to book study rooms based on date and available equipment.
-We've integrated user authentication using Auth0 and have opted for MongoDB to manage and store data efficiently.
-The application provides a seamless user experience for resource reservation and room booking in an educational setting.
+Welcome to our full-stack library management application.
+This project is designed to showcase our capabilities in handling both front-end and back-end development.
+It features basic functionalities including resource reservation for books and DVDs, and the ability to book study rooms based on date and available equipment.
+We've integrated user authentication using Auth0 and opted for MongoDB to manage and store data efficiently, ensuring a robust and scalable backend architecture.

 😊 We warmly welcome any feedback or suggestions as we aim to further develop our skills and improve this application. 😊